MGXlab/phap/docs/execution/usage.md

 ```

 where `/path/to/<TOOL>/data` are directories containing the databases for the
-different tools as explained in `installation-data`_.
+different tools as explained in the Installation section.

 * The `-j` flag controls the number of jobs (cores) to be run in parallel.
 Change this according to your setup.